 The legal framework within which these activities take place in Australia is a result of certain agreements including the Offshore Constitutional Settlement and the division of responsibilities between the Australian Government and the State/Northern Territory Governments under the Australian Constitution.

 Ultimate responsibility for Australia's offshore areas, beyond three nautical miles from the territorial sea baseline, rests with the Australian Government, whereas onshore and as far as three nautical miles seaward of the baseline (referred to as 'coastal waters') petroleum and greenhouse gas operations are the responsibility of the individual state and territory governments.
-An explanation of Australia's maritime zones is provided in Australia's Offshore Jurisdiction [PDF 198KB]: Explanation of Terminology in relation to Petroleum Exploration and Development.
+An explanation of Australia's maritime zones is provided in Australia's Offshore Jurisdiction: Explanation of Terminology in relation to Petroleum Exploration and Development.

 The Offshore Minerals Act 1994 establishes a regulatory regime for exploration (and production) of minerals in Commonwealth waters that adheres to the principles of the Offshore Constitutional Settlement.